sbmlteam/sbml-test-suite/trunk/test-suite/src/desc2html/README.txt

 desc2html.sh.

 Copyright 2008      California Institute of Technology.
-Copyright 2004-2007 California Institute of Technology (USA) and
-                    University of Hertfordshire (UK).

 The SBML Test Suite is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as